Watch Out For Fake Bankruptcy Attorney Reviews

 Don’t Hire Bankruptcy Attorneys With Fake Reviews

 If you suspect that a review is fake, be cautious about hiring the bankruptcy attorney.
 It is an ethical violation for an attorney to create a false or misleading advertisement.
 Hence, by posting a fake review the attorney has created a false advertisement (in actuality, a false testimonial).
-This unethical behavior may be indicative of an attorney that plays fast and lose with the rules of ethics governing attorney conduct.
+This unethical behavior may be indicative of an attorney that plays fast and loose with the rules of ethics governing attorney conduct.
 If the bankruptcy attorney is willing to roll the dice on this ethical violation, which others are they willing to take a chance on?
 Keeping you reasonably informed of the status of your case?
 Being competent to handle the bankruptcy itself?
 If not an ethical violation, do you think you will be happy with their representation?
 Will you get all of your questions answered in a timely fashion and sleep well at night knowing that your attorney is protecting your interests?

 If you think that posting fake reviews of one’s own business is misleading, be cautious of the attorney’s ethics and professional integrity.